How can I determine my eligibility for Italian citizenship by descent (Jure sanguinis)?

 • Legal challenges: The new law is already facing legal challenges on constitutional grounds, similar to the "1948 cases" that previously overturned limitations on maternal lineage.
 In effect, arguing your case in an Italian court (with an Italian lawyer representation) may provide alternative results.

-The Bottom Line
+The Bottom Line - IMPORTANT!

-As of 2026 there are three basic ways to gain Italian citizenship if you qualify via Jure Sanguinis, including:
+As of 5/2026 there are three basic ways to gain Italian citizenship if you qualify via Jure Sanguinis, including:

 1. Move to Italy and apply: This option involves relocating to Italy for a period of 3 to 12 months (not continuously), establishing residency, and submitting an application in the commune where you reside.
 This process took me only 9 months after I gathered my documents and applied in Italy.
 This may be the most expensive option, but overall takes the shortest time and is by far more fun!